-For more examples and information about the state machine, refer to the "Setting Up State Machines for TCP" in an earlier section of this chapter.
+For more information about the state machine, see discussion on "Setting Up State Machines for TCP" in an earlier section of this chapter.

 Turning the EXEC On or Off

 To turn the EXEC on or off, use the exec subcommand.
 The command syntax is: